ireland

 Most Irish residents can access healthcare for free, or for a small fee, although many employers choose to offer subsidized health insurance schemes so that employees may cover themselves for private care.
 The Irish state retirement age for pension purposes is currently 66, after which they can receive state pension if they have made sufficient social security contributions.

-Holiday and Leave Considerations
+Holiday and Leave Considerations in Ireland

 Ireland has ten public holidays each year (the majority of which are Mondays) in which most businesses are closed, while Good Friday is also similarly observed by most businesses.
 Days off in lieu or extra day’s pay are often given for fixed-date holidays like Christmas that fall on weekends, although this is not compulsory.
 It’s also important to bear in mind that Sunday is still widely considered a day of rest in Ireland, especially outside Dublin and other major cities.
-Many shops and petrol stations still close on Sundays, although restaurants and pubs generally open.
+Many shops and fuel stations still close on Sundays, although restaurants and pubs generally open.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.